jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### willHide() {#willHide}

-Tell the component it's about to become hidden.
+Tell this component it's about to become hidden.

 Override this method to provide your own implementation.